Laravel: Interview Questions and Answers

 For adding default users, or some other values like this.

-For everything else we like dummy data, we should add a checking for the environment, and add dummy data only for development environment.
+For everything else, we like dummy data, we should add a check for the environment, and add dummy data only for the development environment.

 Factory